sourcegraph/cody/TESTING.md

 * IDE should receive a valid token automatically.
 * `Commands` and `Chat` tabs are ready to use.

-### Sign in with GitLab

-Onboarding through GitLab is similar to [Sign in with GitHub](#sign-in-with-github), and the authorization is also done through the browser.
-Expected behaviour is identical.

-### Sign in with Google

-Onboarding through GitLab is similar to [Sign in with GitHub](#sign-in-with-github), and the authorization is also done through the browser.
-Expected behaviour is identical.
+Verify the remaining SSO methods by performing the same steps for `Sign in with GitLab` and `Sign in with Google`.

+### Remove all accounts

+Prerequisite: You have to be **signed in**.
+This is important because we expect certain components to be refreshed automatically.

+1. Navigate to `Settings` > `Sourcegraph & Cody`.
+2. Remove all accounts and apply settings.

+#### Expected behaviour

+* Cody toolbar is automatically refreshed and the user is greeted with the `Welcome to Cody` panel.
+* Status bar widget has a `No account signed-in` status.
+Status bar is located in the bottom right corner of the IDE.

 ## Autocomplete